An iconic Welsh castle on the outskirts of the National Park

 The castles of Llywelyn

-Mountain castles such as Dolbadarn Castle, along with the kings and princes who built them, used the landscape of Snowdonia to their defensive advantage.
-The ancient kingdom of Gwynedd was regarded as a Welsh stronghold for centuries because of the princes’ ability to weaponise the mountains, forests and caves of Snowdonia against their enemies.
+Mountain castles such as Dolbadarn Castle, along with the kings and princes who built them, used the landscape of Eryri to their defensive advantage.
+The ancient kingdom of Gwynedd was regarded as a Welsh stronghold for centuries because of the princes’ ability to weaponise the mountains, forests and caves of Eryri against their enemies.

 The solid round tower is the dominant feature still standing today, and the remains of other parts of the castle are clearly visible.